🖼️

 5. start developing!

-Further information - how to test, lint and deploy the code can be found in README.md of the external example app project.
+Further information - how to test, lint and deploy the code can be found in README.md of the project.

 As a KASKO employee